 - How do I get out of this ‘provisional tax’?
 Please.
 Make it stahp.

 - What is an IR3 and how do I file one?

 - What?
 I can get 33% of my charity donations back?
 How?

 - Can you help me read my income tax assessment?

 …But if I went into all of it, this blog post would turn into a novel.

-So if you have any questions, comments, or just want to say, “Wtf, Sophia?
-You’re so weird”, as always, please feel free to leave a comment below or contact me here.
+So if you have any questions or comments, as always, please feel free to leave a comment below or contact me here.

-And remember: IRD staff are human beings who get tax refunds and tax bills, too.
+And remember: IRD staff are human beings with feelings, who get tax refunds and bills, too.